mpolden/atb/README.md

 You can request access to the SOAP API provided by AtB [here](https://www.atb.no/aapne-data/category419.html) (Norwegian).

-The public JSON API should have the same format as [BusBuddy](https://github.com/norrs/busbuddy).
+The API aims to be compatible with [BusBuddy](https://github.com/norrs/busbuddy).

 ## Usage